Cross Browser Testing using Selenium WebDriver

 How to Do Cross Browser Testing

-Your testing.xml will look like that,
+Your testing.xml will look like this:

 Cross Browser Testing